smartcontractkit/functions-hardhat-starter-kit/README.md

 }
 ```

-The funtion returns a promise that resolves to either a success response object or an error response object.
+The function returns a promise that resolves to either a success response object or an error response object.

 A success response object will have the following parameters.